 While most of our students begin at Great Oak in early childhood and stay with us throughout their academic careers, plenty of families come to us from other schools and at various ages.
 Transfer students are carefully nurtured during the transition, until any areas that were previously under-nourished are brought up to speed.

-How do Waldorf graduates do after graduation?
+How do Great Oak School graduates do after graduation?

 According to a recent study of Waldorf graduates: